 Dr. Liao is active in leadership positions at the national and international levels, through major surgical organizations, such as the American Society of Plastic Surgery, American Board of Plastic Surgery, Society of University Surgeons, Plastic Surgery Research Council, and the American College of Surgeons.
 He and his research fellows present at national meetings regularly, on topics ranging from breast surgery to craniofacial developmental genetics.

 Dr. Liao is a Principal Investigator and Faculty of the Center for Regenerative Medicine, and Principal Faculty of the Harvard Stem Cell Institute.
 His laboratory investigates the genetic regulation of craniofacial development.
 His research program is funded by the National Institutes of Health, with prestigious awards from the American Surgical Association and the March of Dimes.
+In 2018, Dr. Liao was named Mass General Research Scholar, a prestigious MGH award.

 Please see link to Pubmed for selected publications.